Measures and controls

 Emergency response

 Our processes for emergency response allow us to act with urgency if an incident occurs.
 For property, we have a Property Services Helpline, accessible through our intranet.
-For people and health, we have first aiders and mental health champions across the organisation.
-We also have 24-hour security monitoring to identify where action may be needed.
+We also have first aiders and mental health champions across the organisation to support our people and their health.
+We have 24/7 security monitoring to identify where action may be needed.

 Health and safety training

-We've updated our health and safety risk assessments to reflect common hazards associated with hybrid and home working.
-This allows colleagues to identify risk areas to address with their line managers.
+Our health and safety risk assessments reflect common hazards associated with all working environments, including hybrid and home working.
+This helps colleagues to identify risk areas to address with their line managers.

-It is important that we have measures in place to ensure our third parties operate to an expected level of health and safety.
-This year, our focus was on catering, cleaning and the waste supplier that operate in our premises.
+We have measures in place to ensure our third parties operate to an expected level of health and safety.
+Our procurement and supplier onboarding processes include contractual requirements for health and safety.
+Our health and safety supplier testing gives specific focus to those who operate in, or on, our premises.
 Where appropriate, we take action to work with our suppliers to help to close any gaps.

 Governance process

-Health and safety is a key focus for the Executive Committee.
-Our health and safety is governed by the health and safety committee which includes representation from the Nationwide Group Staff Union (Safety Representatives and Safety Committees Regulations 1977).
-The group is responsible for maintaining a full view and ensuring we stay compliant.
+Health and safety at Nationwide is a key focus for the Executive Committee.
+Health and safety performance is governed by the health and safety committee, which reports into the Executive Committee and includes representation from the Nationwide Group Staff Union (Safety Representatives and Safety Committees Regulations 1977).
+Health and safety forums sit beneath the committee; they support consultation with, and participation of, workers and their representatives.

 Loading...